-I. INTRODUCTION II.
-CONCEPTUAL FRAMEWORK FOR DEVELOPMENT OF LONG-TERM CARE.
-11 Responsible stakeholders17 Methodology III.
-EUROPEAN AND NATIONAL CONTEXT Development of the forest in Europe National context IV.
-CURRENT SITUATION AND MAIN CHALLENGES FOR THE PARTICIPATION OF YOUNG PEOPLE IN NATURE CONSERVATION ACTIVITIES $\lor$ .
-VISION FOR THE DEVELOPMENT OF THE INITIATIVE FOR THE INCLUSION OF YOUNG PEOPLE IN NATURE CONSERVATION ACTIVITIES 1.
-Capturing the imagination by using innovative approaches 2.
-Focusing on 'fun' and 'themes' rather than an overt focus on 'nature' or 'conservation' 3.
-Offering a menu of activities that catered to different preferences Getting Out There 4.
-Keeping activities simple and effective, so they could be easily replicated47 5.
-Using practical activities that encourage group working 6.
-Providing an exhilarating experience of the natural environment 49 7.
-Using the arts and different media connections VI.
-STRATEGIC AND OPERATING TARGETS 1.
-A "stepping stones" approach 2.
-Starting local and then venturing further afield55 The project NoCB007.2.32.170 "For everyone saved a tree (FOREST)" is co- funded by the EU through the Interreg-IPA CBC Bulgaria-Serbia Program
+I. INTRODUCTION 8 II.
+CONCEPTUAL FRAMEWORK FOR DEVELOPMENT OF LONG-TERM CAR E .
+10 Responsible stakeholders 16 Methodology 22 III.
+EUROPEAN AND NATIONAL CONTEXT 24 Development of the forest in Europe 25 National context 32 IV.
+CURRENT SITUATION AND MAIN CHALLENGES FOR THE PARTICIPATION OF YOUNG PEOPLE IN NATURE CONSERVATION ACTIVITIES V. VISION FOR THE DEVELOPMENT OF THE INITIATIVE FOR THE INCLUSION OF YOUNG PEOPLE IN NATURE CONSERVATION ACTIVITIES 1.
+Capturing the imagination by using innovative approaches 41 2.
+Focusing on 'fun' and 'themes' rather than an overt focus on 'naturor 'conservation' 3.
+Offering a menu of activities that catered to different preferences Getting Out There 45 4.
+Keeping activities simple and effective, so they could be easily replicated 46 5.
+Using practical activities that encourage group working 47 6.
+Providing an exhilarating experience of the natural environment 48 7.
+Using the arts and different media connections 49 VI STRATEGIC AND OPERATING TARGETS 51